the-mvm/the-mvm.github.io/_posts/2024-01-02-A-generic-tensor-library-for-dotnet.md

 }
 ```

 This is an aggregation operator, delivering a value.
 The generic type `T` is constrained to `struct`, `IAdditiveIdentity<T, T>`, and `IAdditionOperators<T, T, T>`, indicating that only value types with the additive identity and the `+` operator implemented can be used.
-The `Seed` initializes the sum using the additive identity.
+The `Identity` initializes the sum using the additive identity.
 The `Invoke` methods simply perform the addition operation for either a single `T` value or a `Vector<T>` of values.
 Lastly, the `ResultSelector` adds the partial sums resulting from summing the `Vector<T>` elements and the single `T` values.

 Additionally, here's a variant of the sum that can be used for pairs of values, such as 2D vectors: